affrae/fib-tools/README.md

 ```

 ## Acknowledgements
-This is openly and heavily borrowed from Jonathan Clem's `fib-tools project`, and he is listed as copyright opwner in the [MIT License](LICENSE.md).
+This is openly and heavily borrowed from Jonathan Clem's `fib-tools project`, and he is listed as copyright owner in the [MIT License](LICENSE.md).
 I used this to teach myself ~LGTM and QL~ GitHub Advanced Security, along with GitHub Actions

 ## License
 The scripts and documentation in this project are released under the [MIT License](LICENSE.md)